 We had always wanted to take a Disney cruise and now that we have, just like with any Disney vacation, we are ready to take another one.
 The food, entertainment, shopping and sun make a Disney cruise the perfect vacation for families of all sizes.
 There are so many things to love about taking a Disney cruise that making a list was difficult, but here are our top things to love about cruising with Disney.

-7. Cleanliness – As a certified germaphobe, being trapped on a cruise ship with 4,000 strangers made me very nervous.
-But I should’ve known Disney would take care of that too.
-One of the first things you will notice about the ship is how many hand sanitizer stations are around.
-We also loved that before entering any food service area, we were met with cast members handing out sanitizer wipes.
+Being trapped on a cruise ship with 4,000 strangers made me very nervous.
+One of the first things you will notice about the ship is how many hand sanitizing stations are around.
+Before entering any food service area, we were met with cast members handing out sanitizer wipes.
 When you leave the ship for any port excursions, you are also given warm towels to wipe down hands and faces before boarding the ship and you pass a sanitizer dispenser.
 Lastly, if you have kids who spend time in the children’s area, they have a hand washing station as soon as they are checked in and out.
 I know you can’t prevent everything, but it’s nice to see that Disney is trying.

 Disney cruising is a must for any Disney loving family.
 Once you get aboard, sit back and enjoy.
 We loved our cruise so much we are already looking forward to our next one.
 Happy Sailing!